dragonflydb/documentation/docs/cloud/connections.md

 Don't forget to modify your firewall to allow traffic from the Dragonfly cloud Private Network CIDR.

-If you haven’t done so already, create a data store with a private endpoint.
+If you haven't done so already, create a data store with a private endpoint.